Enterprise Architecture Framework - for Projects

 surprise box

-What if you would not only have a static version of the Enterprise Architecture Framework but also an interactive version?
-This means that with a mouseover on an item of the diagram, you get a popup with background information (like plans, docs, and detailed diagrams), and you can go to that background information just by clicking on it.
+What if you had not only a static version of the Enterprise Architecture Framework but also an interactive version?
+This means that when you mouse over an item in the diagram, a pop-up appears with background information, such as plans, documents, and detailed diagrams.
+You can access this information by simply clicking on it.

 Wouldn't that be great?

-And to go just a bit further: What if every chief, steering committee member, or project manager in the organization could click on a list with projects to get his view of the architecture framework for that project?
-That would mean you give steering controls to the hands of management to keep the projects on the road and track.
+And to go just a bit further: What if every chief, steering committee member, or project manager in the organization could click on a list with projects to get their view of the architecture framework for that project?
+That would mean giving management the steering controls to keep projects on track.
 Real-time!

 *** DEMO *** HOW TO GENERATE A FRAMEWORK